-12 On appointment, and throughout the chair's tenure, the chair should have no relationships that may create a conflict of interest between the chair's interest and those of shareholders, including: being an employee of the manager or an exemployee who has left the employment of the manager within the last five years; being a professional adviser who has provided services to the manager or the board within the last three years; or serving on any other boards of an investment Since his appointment as Chairman, David Barron has had no such relationship.
-Having served as a Director for nine years, David Barron will retire from the Board at the AGM on 22 May 2025 and will be replaced as Charman by Howard Williams.
-Howard Williams has no such relationships.
-13 company managed by the same manager.
+AIC Code Provision How the Provisions are Applied (References relate to the Annual Report and Financial Statements for the year ended 30 September 2024) 13 conflict of interest between the chair's interest and those of shareholders, including: being an employee of the manager or an ex-employee who has left the employment of the manager within the last five years. being a professional adviser who has provided services to the manager or the board within the last three years; or serving on any other boards of an investment company managed by the same manager.
 The board should identify in the annual report each non-executive director it considers to be independent.
-Circumstances which are likely to impair, or could appear to impair, a non-executive director's independence include, but are not limited to, whether a director: has, or has had within the last three years, a material business relationship with the company or the manager, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company or the manager; has received or receives additional remuneration from the company apart from a directors' fee; has close family ties with any of the company's advisers, directors or the manager; holds cross-directorships or has significant links with other directors through involvement in other companies or bodies.
-Directors who sit on the boards of more than one company managed by the same manager are entitled to serve as directors; however, they will not be regarded as independent for the purposes of fulfilling the requirement that there must be an independent majority; represents a significant shareholder; or has served on the board for more than nine years from the date of their first appointment.
-The biographies of each of the Directors are shown on pages 58 to 60 of the Annual Report, setting out their range of skills and experience as well as length of service.
-All Directors are considered by the Board to be independent and free of any material relationship with the Manager and of any material relationship which could interfere with the exercise of their independent judgement on issues of strategy, performance, resources and standards of conduct.
+Circumstances which are likely to impair, or could appear to impair, a non-executive director's independence include, but are not limited to, whether a director: has, or has had within the last three years, a material business relationship with the company or the Statements for the year ended manager, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company or the manager. has received or receives additional remuneration from the company apart from a directors' fee. has close family ties with any of the company's advisers, directors or the manager. holds cross-directorships or has significant links with other directors through involvement in other companies or bodies.
+Directors who sit on the boards of more than one company managed by the same manager are entitled to serve as directors; however, they will not be regarded as independent for the purposes of fulfilling the requirement that there must be an independent majority. represents a significant shareholder; or has served on the board for more than nine years from the date of their first appointment.
+Where any of these or other relevant circumstances apply, and the board nonetheless considers that the non-